wx-one/capi-wx-one/README.md

 #### Develop with tilt (recommended)

+- create a flavor of type `vs1` with name `vs1 monthly`:
+- create an image with name `local`
-- change reg_port in ../cluster-api/hack/ to 5002 so that local registry does not collide with api
+- change reg_port in ../cluster-api/hack/kind-install-for-capd to 5002 so that local registry does not collide with api

 ```sh
 # setup